 On August 23, 2017, the Company and certain of its direct and indirect subsidiaries (the "Guarantors") entered into a credit agreement (the "Credit Agreement") with Cantor Fitzgerald Securities, as administrative agent and collateral agent, and certain funds managed by Highbridge Capital Management, LLC, as lenders (the "Lenders").
 Pursuant to the Credit Agreement, the Lenders provided the Company with a term loan in the principal amount of \$48.0 million (the "Term Loan") with a maturity date of August 23, 2020 (the "Maturity Date").
-In conjunction with the closing of the Term Loan, the Company received proceeds of \$46.9 million, \$35.0 million of which was funded to the Company in cash on the closing date, net of an original issue discount and commitment fee, and the remaining \$11.9 million of which was funded through the Company's repurchase and cancellation of approximately \$14.9 million of its outstanding Inseego Notes pursuant to the terms of the Note Purchase Agreement (as defined below).
-The Company paid issuance costs of approximately \$0.5 million.
+In conjunction with the closing of the Term Loan, the Company received proceeds of \$46.9 million, \$35.0 million of which was funded to the Company in cash on the closing date, net of an original issue discount and commitment fee, and the remaining \$11.9 million of which was funded through the Company's repurchase and cancellation of approximately \$14.9 million.
 Additionally, the Company issued shares of its common stock and accrued an exit fee, which, when combined with the original debt discount and commitment fee, resulted in a total debt discount of approximately \$4.0 million.

 The Term Loan is secured by a first priority lien on substantially all of the assets of the Company and the Guarantors, including equity interests in certain of the Company's direct and indirect subsidiaries, in each case subject to certain customary exceptions and permitted liens.
-The Credit Agreement includes customary representations and warranties, a material adverse change clause, as well as customary reporting and financial covenants.
+The Credit Agreement includes customary representations and warranties, a material adverse change clause, as well as customary reporting and financial covenants, including a restriction on the level of capital expenditures.
+The Company obtained a waiver of the capital expenditure restriction from the lenders during the quarter ended September 30, 2019.
+As a result of the waiver, as of September 30, 2019, the Company was in compliance with all financial covenants under the Credit Agreement.

-The Term Loan bears interest at a rate per annum equal to the three-month LIBOR, but in no event less than 1.00%, plus 7.625%.
+The Term Loan bears interest at a rate per annum equal to the three-month LIBOR, but in no event less than 1.00%, plus 7.625% (9.749% at September 30, 2019).
 Interest on the Term Loan is payable on the last business day of each calendar month and on the Maturity Date.
+At September 30, 2019, one month of interest due to related parties, totaling \$0.3 million, was deferred and is included in accrued expenses and other current liabilities on the condensed consolidated balance sheet.
 Principal on the Term Loan is payable on the Maturity Date.